Marwan-it/IT240826_C04_Exam/Q2_B.md

 - That you can have multiple desktops and windows open at the same time.
 - Pin the most used applications to the start menu.
 - Customize the inteface (colors, images, fonts).
-- Setting up dark mode [Link1](https://www.informit.com/articles/article.aspx?p=2437429)
+- Setting up dark mode.

+[Link1](https://www.informit.com/articles/article.aspx?p=2437429)

 [Link2](https://www.pcworld.com/article/1782303/5-crucial-windows-11-settings-you-need-to-change-asap.html)